sapcc/maia/docs/operators-guide.md

 roles = "monitoring_viewer,monitoring_admin"
 ```

+You can also use regular expressions for role names, e.g. `.*` to check that a user has _some_ role.

 Maia distinguishes the following permissions

 * `metric:list`: List which metrics and measurement series are available for inspection